Instagram has officially released IGTV and the big debate is: IGTV vs YouTube? Which platform is better?

 And honestly, I think you should use both.

-IGTV can be a place where you can create more raw, natural, and long-form behind-the-scenes types of videos, whereas YouTube, is the place for more produced and polished stuff.
+IGTV can be a place where you can create more raw, natural, and short-form behind-the-scenes types of videos, whereas YouTube, is the place for more produced, polished, long-form content.

 When creating content for your IGTV channel you can discuss personal stories or your experiences or inspiration, compared to skills-based videos that you can create for YouTube.

-And if you’re too lazy to create even more content for IGTV, then just repurpose your YouTube videos and use the horizontal layout examples as shown above.
+And if you’re too lazy to create even more content for IGTV, then just repurpose your YouTube videos and use the landscape examples shown above.

-Hope this article helped you gain some new ideas about how you can use the new IGTV platform and how it differs to YouTube.
+Hope this article helped you gain some new ideas about how you can use the new IGTV platform and how it differs from YouTube.

 Will you be using IGTV and what kinds of content do you plan to create?
 Let me know in the comments below and check out my IGTV channel right here.